juanluispaz/ts-sql-query/docs/advanced-usage.md

 type Company = SelectedValues<typeof tCompany>;
 ```

+**Note**: If you query project optional values in objects as always-required properties, use `SelectedValuesProjectedAsNullable` instead.

 ### Selected row

 This type returns the result type of a select on a table or view where all its columns are included.